 And if you go too far, and people realize that you’re practicing public speaking skills in real time?
 You still win the game, because you learned someone important about how to be a natural public speaker.

-Just dial it down a bit and try again some other time!
+Just dial it down a bit—at least in public; in private, exaggerate your pronunciation like crazy!—and try again some other time!

 Another thing that public speakers do… is leave a lot of pauses in their speech… so that listeners have a chance to hear one phrase… before the speaker goes on to his or her… next idea.
 Once again, the game is: